Keeping your child safe

 - Consider organising Public Liability insurance to ensure you are covered should an injury occur

-An invitation to a friend’s party is a great time to have a conversation with your son about safe partying and the potential risks involved.
-Take the time to sit down with him and talk to him about having a good time without coming to harm.
+An invitation to a friend’s party is a great time to have a conversation with your child about safe partying and the potential risks involved.
+Take the time to sit down with your child and talk about having a good time without coming to harm.

 Key topics to chat about could include: